Macron's EU liberal candidate insults allies, resigns

 Loiseau had apparently also turned her ire against German chancellor Angela Merkel, as well as MEP Jean Arthuis, who is from her own political party.

-Loiseau had denied making the comments but then apologised for them anyway, posing broader question's on Macron's decision to send her to Brussels in the first place.
+Loiseau had denied making the comments but then apologised for them anyway, posing broader questions on Macron's decision to send her to Brussels in the first place.

 In a statement, also on Thursday, La Republique En Marche sought to soften the damage by saying Loiseau "preferred to preserve the unity of the group", noting other positions for the French delegation.